 How To Make Cheese Fondue

-There are different ways to make cheese part fondue.
+There are different ways to make cheese fondue.
 The most traditional method is to melt cheese with wine.
 However, the method used in this post is to make a cheese sauce starting with a bechamel.
 This cheese sauce method is preferred because the cheese goes a little further, making the fondue more cost-effective.
-To make the bechamel, melt one tablespoon of butter, and whisk one tablespoon of flour into it.
-Cook, whisking for two minutes.
-Next, whisk in one cup of milk, salt, white pepper, mustard powder, onion powder, and garlic powder.
-The measurements can be found below.
-Simmer the sauce, whisking, for about eight to ten minutes.

 The Best Cheese For Fondue

 This recipe requires three cups of grated cheese in total.
 A 50/50 mix of Emmenthal and Jarlsberg is preferred, but any combination of those types of cheese will work.
 Swiss Knight Cheese is another good option.
-Whisk the cheese into the hot bechamel, a little bit at a time, until it has all been incorporated and it's all melted.
-The final step is to taste the sauce and adjust the seasoning as needed with salt, pepper, and a little lemon juice or hot sauce as needed.
+Whisk the cheese into the hot bechamel, a little bit at a time, until it has all been incorporated and melted.
+The final step is to taste the sauce and adjust the seasoning as needed with salt, pepper, and a little lemon juice or hot sauce.
 A few drops of lemon juice or hot sauce will add a slight acidity to the flavour of the fondue, drawing out and brightening the natural flavour of the cheese.
 Transfer the cheese sauce to your fondue pot and set it over a flame.

-What to serve with the Cheese Fondue
+What to Serve With Cheese Fondue

 There are many options for what to serve with your cheese fondue.
-An important point to remember is that accompaniments should be fully cooked as the cheese will not be hot enough to cook meat or vegetables.
+An important point to remember is that accompaniments should be fully cooked, as the cheese will not be hot enough to cook meat or vegetables.
 Another point is that it is best to offer a variety of ingredients, but it is not necessary to go overboard.
-A few good quality ingredients, such as bits of ham, roasted mushrooms, slightly cooked broccoli, rare beef tenderloin, good bread, and boiled potatoes, are more than enough.
-Other vegetables that would work include roasted zucchini, asparagus, cauliflower, and Brussels sprouts.
-You can also serve cold cuts like roast beef, smoked turkey, etc.

 Equipment